OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Check the original or decompiled source code for the presence of root detection mechanisms, and compare them against the following criteria:

 To qualify as *advanced*, the root detection scheme should be constructed in a way so that it cannot be bypassed with a simple patch or a commonly available too (e.g. RootCloak).
-Effective root detection should fulfill the following criteria:
+Effective root detection should fulfill the following criteria

-- Multiple detection methods are scattered throughout the app (as opposed to using only a single check);
+- Multiple detection methods are scattered throughout the app (as opposed to putting everything into a single method);
-- The root detection mechanisms operate on multiple API layers (Java API, native functions, system calls);
+- The root detection mechanisms operate on multiple API layers (Java API, native library functions, Assembler / system calls);
-- The mechanisms show some level of originality (no copy/paste from StackOverflow or other sources);
+- Some of the mechanisms show some level of originality (no copy/paste from StackOverflow or other sources);
 - The mechanisms are well-integrated with other defenses (e.g. root detection functions are obfuscated and protected from tampering).

 #### Dynamic Analysis